MrDuckyTesla/Game-Engine/ReadMe.md

 >	- The engine currently requires heavy insider knowledge to use. <br>
 >	- The engine is currently unstable and requires modification to use. <br>

+Also, please use the beta branch to make push requests as I will remove it otherwise.

 # Quick Statistics

 Start Date:  7/11/2024 <br>